strimzi/strimzi.github.io/_posts/2023-08-13-kafka-node-pools-introduction.md

 Three of the configuration options in the `KafkaNodePool` resource are required and have to be always configured.

-1. The number of replicas which defines how many Kafka nodes will this node pool create
+1. The number of replicas, which defines how many Kafka nodes will be created by the operator for this pool.
-2. Storage used by the nodes in given node pool
+2. Storage used by the nodes in given node pool.
 3. The role(s) of the nodes in given node pool.
    In a ZooKeeper-based Apache Kafka cluster, the role always has to be set to `broker`.
    In KRaft mode, the roles can be either `broker` or `controller`.